 We are also launching a comprehensive web resource to provide returning veterans with tools to assist with résumé building and the broader interviewing process, as well as information on Bank of America careers.

 We offer a range of programs to engage military service members who work for the bank and their families.
 The company provides paid military leave for up to five years, including continued medical and insurance benefits and personal financial management when employees are called to active duty.

 Our support for employee veterans, military service members and their families is provided primarily through our Military Support and Assistance Group (MSAG).
 The group is a network for veterans and their families, as well as active duty/reserve military and other employees, to work together on areas of common interest and support those affected by their experiences of military life.
 MSAG also creates opportunities for advancement and leadership development through networking, mentoring and information forums.

 Additionally, we have developed a wide range of products and services specifically for those who serve, including special rates to more than two million military households, mortgage assistance, and enhanced customer services.

 An ongoing commitment

-According to Andrew Plepler, Bank of America’s ESG executive, “Our focus on military service members is critical to our overall efforts and will provide the support and guidance they need as they leave active duty.”
+According to Andrew Plepler, Bank of America’s ESG executive, “Our focus on military service members is critical to our overall Corporate Social Responsibility efforts and will provide the support and guidance veterans need as they leave active duty.”